 Study in Palestine designs each Levantine intensive program to immerse students in Arabic language and culture, preparing them for the lifelong process of learning another language!

-Below you will find the list of Levantine Arabic courses available in this program.
+Below is the list of Levantine Arabic courses available in this program.

 Arabic Course Levels on Offer: